Community Research

 CURE operates on the principle that the University is an institution which maintains systems of privilege and oppression around race, class, and neocolonialism.
 By redirecting resources to groups and individuals in need of theory, information, and the energy to supply them, CURE encourages students to acknowledge their institutional advantage, and convert it into a useful tool for political action.

-To learn more or find out how you can get involved with the program, please contact our CURE coordinator.
+To learn more or find out how you can get involved with the program, please contact our Community Research coordinator.

 Trans Patient Manual